-Purpose Total number of labs operating in parallel on current job the current job.
+Purpose Total number of labs operating in parallel on current job Syntax n = numlabs Description n = numlabs returns the total number of labs currently operating on the current job.
 This value is the maximum value that can be used with labSend and labReceive.
+See Also labindex labReceive labSend